Measuring AI "Slop" in Text: Abstract

 \section{Abstract}

 AI ``slop'' is an increasingly popular term used to describe low-quality AI-generated text, but there is currently no agreed upon definition of this term nor a means to measure its occurrence.
 In this work, we develop a taxonomy of ``slop'' through interviews with experts in NLP, writing, and philosophy, and propose a set of interpretable dimensions for its assessment in text.
 Through span-level annotation, we find that binary ``slop'' judgments are (somewhat) subjective, but such determinations nonetheless correlate with latent dimensions such as coherence and relevance.
-Our framework can be used to evaluate AI-generated text in both detection and binary preference tasks, potentially offering new insights into the linguistic and stylistic factors that contribute to quality judgments.
+Our framework can be used to examine AI-generated text in both detection and binary preference tasks, potentially offering new insights into the linguistic and stylistic factors that contribute to quality judgments.
+We highlight that fully automated and scalable methods remain an open challenge.